nokia/pysros/docs/source/introduction.rst

    c.candidate.set(path, payload)

-The :py:meth:`pysros.management.Datastore.set` method also excepts payloads that do not include the pySROS wrapper information.
+The :py:meth:`pysros.management.Datastore.set` method also accepts payloads that do not include the pySROS wrapper information.
 This enables the developer to simply structure their own data.

 .. code-block:: python